Things to consider before approaching a member of staff

 Participation of academic staff is purely voluntary.

 However, in the period 2010-2012 (the last period for which this data is available) more than 50% of academic staff participated at least once providing more than 1000 opportunities for Imperial undergraduates alone during this period.
 This highlights a research environment which is acutely aware of the demand from students for such opportunities.
+Evidence from more recent years suggests that more and more academic staff are drawn to evaluating their ability to get involved, and as the years progress more and more academic staff have a background that includes undertaking such activities themselves when at university.

 Of course, it is not a simple picture and students need to be ready for responses which may not be wholly positive.
 You are interacting with a real-world working environment and opportunities are offered or not offered against this backdrop.
 Students need to consider the long-game of developing links with academic staff (and their research areas/groups), of networking over a longer period in order to help persuade academic staff to provide opportunities.